 Religious competition theory also explains why Protestants will be the ones who are most strongly opposed to Muslims in their vicinity.
-As explained above, Protestant churches have declined much more than Catholic and Orthodox churches in Western Europe.
+As explained above, Protestant churches have decline much more than Catholic and Orthodox churches in Western Europe.
 The remaining Protestant groups now find themselves in a setting of increased competition with religious others.
 In the case of Muslims, these religious others compete with Protestants in two ways.
-First, they compete for "switchers," people who are looking for a religious alternative, although switching from Christianity to Islam can entail an "expensive loss of religious capital" (Stark and Finke 2000:119).
-This is a larger threat in secularizing societies because there people experience "greater freedom to switch affiliations" (Stark and Bainbridge 1987:302).
-Second, they compete with rival truth claims, which are a serious threat to Protestants who believe their salvation solely depends on their personal faith (Berger 1967).
-This increased competition with religious others, then, will make believers "move back up the tension dimension" (Stark and Finke 2000:216).
-"Tension refers to the degree of distinctiveness, separation and antagonism between a religious group and the 'outside' world.
-At the high end of the tension axis, serious antagonism exists, sometimes erupting into bloody conflict" (Stark and Finke 2000:143).
-Historically, orthodoxy with respect to the tiniest of issues (considered far from tiny by those concerned, to be sure) has sparked many a conflict and schism in Protestantism, sometimes more or less peacefully, other times very violently.
-Moving up the tension dimension also implies that Protestants will become more strict and orthodox (Stark and Finke 2000:216), which in turn generates more vigorous religious action (Stark and Finke 2000:258).
-Consequently, opposition against Muslims can be expected to be strongest among those Protestants who hold on to strict, orthodox beliefs (see Fetzer and Soper 2003; Immerzeel, Jaspers, and Lubbers 2013; Johnson 2006).
-This leads to the extended hypothesis that

-H1b: Strongest anti-Muslim sentiment in secularized countries can be found among Protestants with the most orthodox beliefs.
+First, they compete for 'switchers', people who are looking for a religious alternative, although switching from Christianity to Islam can entail an 'expensive loss of religious capital' (Stark and Finke 2000:119).
+This is a larger threat in secularizing societies, because there people experience 'greater freedom to switch affiliations' (Stark and Bainbridge 1987, 302).
+Secondly, they compete with rival truth claims, which are a serious threat to Protestants who believe their salvation solely depends on their personal faith (Berger 1967).
+This increased competition with religious others, then, will make believers 'move back up the tension dimension' (Stark and Finke 2000:216).
+'Tension refers to the degree of distinctiveness, separation and antagonism between a religious group and the "outside" world.
+At the high end of the tension axis, serious antagonism exists, sometimes erupting into bloody conflict' (ibid:143).
+Historically, orthodoxy with respect to the tiniest of issues (considered far from tiny by those concerned, to be sure) have sparked many a conflict and schism in Protestantism, sometimes more or less peacefully, other times very violently.
+Moving up the tension dimension also implies that Protestants will become more strict and orthodox (ibid:216), which in turn generates more vigorous religious action (ibid:258).
+Consequently, opposition against Muslims can be expected to be strongest among those Protestants who hold on to strict, orthodox beliefs (see Fetzer and Soper 2003, Immerzeel, Jaspers and Lubbers 2013, Johnson 2006).
+This leads to the extended hypothesis that strongest anti-Muslim sentiment in secularized countries can be found among Protestants with the most orthodox beliefs (Hypothesis 1b).